From street food markets to gourmet restaurants — the best of London's food scene

 London's markets are some of the best in the world, each with its own distinct character and atmosphere.
 Whether you are after artisan food, vintage fashion, or handmade crafts, there is a market worth visiting — and most are free to browse.

-Covent Garden combines market shopping with street entertainment in one of London's most popular piazzas.
+In the heart of the West End, Covent Garden combines market shopping with street entertainment in one of London's most popular piazzas.
 The Apple Market sells handmade jewellery, art prints, and crafts, while the surrounding shops and restaurants make it easy to spend an entire afternoon in the area.